Subset Selection for Multiple Linear Regression via Optimization

 \begin{enumerate}[noitemsep] \item We solve \eqref{formulation_core_MAE} with $C$ in \textit{Core-Random} and obtain $S^*$.
 Note that the core set is from the previous iteration.
 Hence, we denote the core set as $C_{t-1}$. \item In Step \ref{algo_update_coreset_random_line1} of \textit{Update-Core-Set-Random}, we check the neighborhood of $S^*$ obtained from \eqref{formulation_core_MAE} and update $S^*$ if applicable. \item After Step \ref{algo_update_coreset_random_line1} of \textit{Update-Core-Set-Random}, we obtain $q_j$'s from \eqref{def_selection_prob}.
 Let $q_j^{(t)}$ be the initial probability, defined in \eqref{def_selection_prob}, used to construct the core set in iteration $t$. \item In Step \ref{algo_update_coreset_random_line2} of \textit{Update-Core-Set-Random}, we construct core set $C_t$ based on $q_j^{(t)}$'s.
 Note that $C_t$ is used in iteration $t+1$ to solve \eqref{formulation_core_MAE}. \end{enumerate} Let $S^{opt}$ be an optimal subset.
 If $S^{opt} \subset C_t$ for a core set $C_t$, then we can find a global optimal solution by solving \eqref{formulation_core_MAE} in iteration $t+1$.
 We first derive a lower bound of the probability for the event $S_{opt} \subset C_t$ given any previous iterations.

 \begin{lemma} Let $\mathcal{H}_{t-1}$ be the set that includes any collection of the events that have happened prior to iteration $t$.
-Then, we have \end{lemma} The proof is available in \autoref{appendix_proofs_of_lemmas}.
+Then, we have \end{lemma} The proof is available in Section 2 of the online supplement.
 Let $mae_a^{opt}$ be the optimal objective function value of \eqref{formulation_MAE_more_m} over the entire $J$ and $mae_a(t)$ be the objective function value of the current best solution in iteration $t$ of \textit{Core-Random}, i.e., the objective value with respect to $S^*$.
 Let $A_t$ be the event $\{ S^{opt} \not\subset C_t \}$ in iteration $t$.
 For notational convenience, let